smoretti/biohackrxiv-publication-template/paper/paper.md

 # Introduction

-As part of the BioHackathon Europe 2022, we here report...
+As part of the BioHackathon Europe 2022, we here report the outcomes of the Project #16: **Make your own or favourite software available on your cluster with EasyBuild/EESSI**.

-# Formatting

-This document use Markdown and you can look at [this tutorial](https://www.markdowntutorial.com/).
+The main goals of the project were to introduce users to EasyBuild and EESSI, and to port new software to EasyBuild/EESSI (e.g., the participant’s own or favourite software), thereby making it available and discoverable to the entire EasyBuild community.
+In parallel we would like to build bridges between EESSI and Galaxy to make the scientific software more accessible to researchers in the domain.

 ## Subsection level 2